Languages of Madagascar: Minority languages

+Maore Comorian, also called Comorian, Comores Swahili, Komoro, Comoro, or Shimaore, has two dialects, Maore, and Shindzwani/Shindzuani.
+It is considered threatened by the Endangered Languages Project.
+There are isolated communities that use other languages, such as the Creole-speaking Indian Sunni community in Tamatave.

+English language

+English is not widely known across the country; its usage is largely confined to tourism and international business contexts.

+English was the main foreign language for the West coast particularly in the province of Toliara before the french colonization.

 In the Constitution of 2007, Malagasy remained the national language while official languages were reintroduced: Malagasy, French, and English.
 The motivation for the inclusion of English was partly to improve relations with the neighboring countries where English is used and to encourage foreign direct investment.
 English was removed as an official language from the constitution approved by voters in the November 2010 referendum.
 These results were not recognized by the political opposition or the international community, who cited lack of transparency and inclusiveness in the organization of the election by the High Transitional Authority.